 You can roast the squash halves either cut side up or down.

-The squash halves roasted cut side down result in a very soft and juicy butternut squash because the moister in the squash is trapped by the skin so the squash is a bit steamed inside.
+The squash halves roasted cut side down result in a very soft and juicy butternut squash because the skin traps the moister in the squash, so the squash is a bit steamed inside.

 If you roast the squash halves cut side up, you’ll get a slightly drier and firmer squash because some moister will evaporate during cooking.
 The squash that was baked cut side up is usually easier to cut and holds the shape better.